-In our recent post Why Your Brand Doesn’t Need a Tagline, we recommended that you create a palette of messages instead of focusing on using a singular tagline.
-This week, we’ll expound on this topic, because there seems to be confusion (or lack of consensus) among entrepreneurs and small businesses in the area of taglines and messages.
+In our post Why Your Brand Doesn’t Need a Tagline, we recommended that you create a palette of messages instead of focusing on using a singular tagline.
+We’ll expound on this topic, because there seems to be confusion (or lack of consensus) among entrepreneurs and small businesses in the area of taglines and messages.
+But is message, messaging, and copy the same?

 We’re always hearing entrepreneurs and small business owners wondering “What’s my message?”
 Usually what they mean is “how should I talk about my business?”
 Or, “what should be my elevator pitch?”
 Or, “what is my ‘Why’ (as Simon Sinek would say)?”